TrackerGuru Developer Guide

 • role: A field that defines the function or relationship of a contact (e.g. buyer, seller, landlord, tenant) in the property business

-• status: A label indicating the current state of a client transaction (e.g. looking to sell, looking to buy, signing).
+• status: A label indicating the current state of a client transaction (e.g. Pending, Completed).

 Launch and shutdown